lvlivingston/bamabargainbarn/readme.md

 ---
 ### **Project Description**

-🐴 Howdy 🤠 and welcome to the "🏆 Bama 🏈 Bargain 🉐 Barn 🚜" an online eCommerce web application where you can buy from our current inventory of Alabama Football merchandise <i>cough cough Roll Tide cough</i>.
-We shy away from items that require sizing, because, well you know... inventory; but you'll find our current bargains online 24 / 7 / 365!
+🐴 Howdy 🤠 and welcome to the "🏆 Bama 🏈 Bargain 🉐 Barn 🚜" an online eCommerce web application where you can buy from our current inventory of Alabama Football merchandise <i>cough cough Roll Tide</i>.

 [Click Here to Check out the Shop Now](https://bamabargainbarn.herokuapp.com/)